Devices, Browsers, Software, & Apps

 Mobile Apps

-The following are three helpful mobile apps to use on your smartphones.
+The following are two helpful mobile apps to use on your smartphones.

-• Microsoft Outlook make it easy to check your student email on the go.
+• Microsoft Outlook makes it easy to check your student email on the go.

 • Brightspace Pulse makes it easy to view class notifications, due dates, and grades.